INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 ### ACLs and topics ###

-Internally the authorization mechanisms will be managed using an Mosquitto Access Control List (ACL).
+Internally the authorization mechanisms will be managed using a Mosquitto Access Control List (ACL).
 This is achieved with an entry similar to this in the ACL file to allow publication and subscription to topics matching the client's ID: